GSA/digitalgov.gov/content/posts/2015-11-16-interested-in-using-the-new-poll-feature-on-twitter-heres-what-you-need-to-know.md

 ---
-url: /2015/11/16/interested-in-using-the-new-poll-feature-on-twitter-heres-what-you-need-to-know/
 date: 2015-11-16 11:10:58 -0400
 title: Interested in Using the New Poll Feature on Twitter?
 Here’s What You Need to Know!
 summary: ' Twitter polls allow you to tweet out simple A or B style opinion polls.
-These polls can spark some great engagement, but you&rsquo;ll want to keep a few things in mind before getting started: To stay within the social media general'
+These polls can spark some great engagement, but you&rsquo;ll want to keep a few things in mind before getting started: To stay within the social media'
 authors:
   - mary-king
 categories: